 Speaking of which, if you have cracked, dirty or painted-on outlet and/or light switch cover plates, spend less than $.50 each at a Home Improvement Store to replace them.
 Make sure the plates all match and that they match the switch or outlet (don’t have off-white plates with white outlets).

 If you installed drapes (particularly if they are of substantial/heavy material) or have broken blinds, time to remove them.
 Unless the window looks into a neighbor’s house or has an unattractive vista, a naked window is better than a broken or unattractive window treatment.
 You may also be able to get away with leaving the window treatment installed, if it looks fine when opened.
-Window treatments are generally left open for showings, to let in natural light.
+Window treatments should be left open for showings, to let in natural light.
 If you feel you must cover the view from a window, buy an inexpensive shade or blind.

 Take a critical eye to each room and consider rearranging the furniture.
 Stand back and take a “Before” and “After” photo, so that you can consider whether the new arrangement is better than the last.
 Potential buyers want to imaging spending time with family and friends, so make sure furniture is grouped for conversations/gatherings.
 Pulling the furniture away from a wall can actually make the room look bigger.